WomenPlusPlus/hackathon-survival-kit/README.md

 ## Together Time

-1. `ssh-keygen`
+- 1 `ssh-keygen`
-2. Choose all the defaults
+- 2 Choose all the defaults (press ENTER)
-3. Copy the contents of the created file:
+- 3 Copy the contents of the created file:
 `cat ~/.ssh/id_rsa.pub`
-4. Go to github.com and click on your profile->settings->SSH and GPG Keys
+- 4 Go to github.com and click on your profile->settings->SSH and GPG Keys
-5. Copy the file contents into the big text box and save
+- 5 Copy the file contents into the big text box and save
-6. Now you can `push` and `pull` with no problems!
+- 6 Now you can `push` and `pull` with no problems!

 ---